orvi-tmp/learning-c-with-pebble/chapter3.md

 ### Accessibility Rules ###

 Variables and other entities in C may be declared in many places.
-Because C is *block structured*, can define names in many different blocks.
+Because C is *block structured*, we can define names in many different blocks.
 For example, consider this:

     int positionX = 10;
     {